hoangvanphi2004/DNP/README.md

 ## 1. Introduce
 This project was created during the time i was learning in IAI lab.
 This project is about a system which detect body keypoints, position of staffs and students in a classroom.
 ## 2. Technology
-This is some model i use in this project:
+These are some models i use in this project:
-+ YOLOv8 for detect person in class
++ YOLOv8 for detecting person in class
 + OCSORT for tracking people in class
-+ rtmpose for detect body keypoints
++ rtmpose for detecting body keypoints

-Beside, i also use some platform to delivery the system to user easier.
+Beside, i also use some platforms to deliver the system to user easier.
 I use:
-+ Docker for create light container, make it easier to deploy
++ Docker for creating light container, make it easier to deploy
 + Kafka for process management
 ## 3. How to use
 ### 3.1 Extract video information